-CVSA Dues are incurred each year for participation in CVSA activities.
+CVSA Dues are incurred each year for participation in CVSA activities and events.
+The state is an active State Class 1 member of the organization.

 Communication costs include cell phone, modem/data and phone charges for a year for MCSAP/New Entrant Troopers and Sgts.
-The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.
+The MCSAP allocation reflects the Troopers Minimum allocation of time to MCSAP eligible activity.